PNC Financial Services: Overcharging of Black and Hispanic borrowers by National City

-In December 2013, the Department of Justice and the Consumer Financial Protection Bureau announced that they had reached an agreement with National City Bank to resolve allegations that the bank had charged Black and Hispanic borrowers higher prices for mortgages between 2002 and 2008, before the acquisition by PNC.
+In December 2013, the US Department of Justice and the Consumer Financial Protection Bureau (CFPB) announced that they had reached an agreement with National City Bank to resolve allegations that the bank had charged Black and Hispanic borrowers higher prices for mortgages between 2002 and 2008, before the acquisition by PNC.
 Regulators claimed that National City had violated the Fair Housing Act and Equal Credit Opportunity Act by charging more than 75,000 borrowers higher loan rates based on their race or ethnicity rather than their risk level.
 National City's lack of pricing guidelines resulted in black borrowers being charged an average of $159 more in extra upfront fees or higher interest than white borrowers.
 Black borrowers also paid an average of $228 more annually over the life of the loan than white borrowers.
 Hispanics paid $125 more upfront and $154 more annually than white borrowers.
 Under the terms of the settlement, PNC was required to pay victims $35 million.

 Retailer breach forced PNC to reissue customer cards

-In March 2006, PNC and other large banks were forced to reissue hundreds of debit cards to customers after card numbers were disclosed by a breach at an unknown retailer.
+In March 2006, PNC and other large banks were forced to reissue hundreds of debit cards to customers after card numbers were disclosed by a breach at an unspecified retailer.